 This is one of the most fun day trips from Asheville for families, especially if you love theme parks.
 Dolly is, of course, a legend.

 A little over 1.5 hours from Asheville, find rides, roller coasters, southern cuisine, live shows, and everything Dolly.
 There is even a museum with Dolly’s vibrant outfits.

 Walk into a replica of Dolly’s Tennessee mountain home or attend non-denominational services at Robert F. Thomas Chapel.

 Pigeon Forge also has waterparks, Parrot Mountain and Gardens, the Titanic Museum, breweries, wineries, and zip-lining.

 If you’d rather overnight in Pigeon Forge, don’t miss these hotels, inns, cabins, and cottages.

-You can spend all day dropping into distilleries, breweries, bookstores, and restaurants.
-Around Christmas, we ice-skated in the historic square.
+Spend all day dropping into distilleries, breweries, bookstores, and restaurants.
+Around Christmas, ice-skate in the historic square.

 Our good friend, Clayton, runs a Knoxville travel blog, KnoxRoadTripper.
 He shares all that there is to love about the city — and he’s full of unique tidbits and history.

 We personally enjoy overnighting in Knoxville, TN, especially around the holidays.

 Explore the best places to stay in Asheville.
 A few of our top suggestions: